ZhelnovSergey/HelloWorld/README.md

 # HelloWorld

 Hello!
-My name is Sergey and I am learning how to use github
+My name is Sergey and I am getting used to github